 To find out more about the Quantified Tree Risk Assessment (QTRA) methodology for tree risk assessment and how it is implemented in practice, please refer to the QTRA practice note.

-Boston, Cleethorpes, Gainsborough, Grantham, Grimsby, Immingham, Lincoln, Louth, Scunthorpe, Skegness, Sleaford, Spalding and Stamford.
+Tree surveys in Boston, Cleethorpes, Gainsborough, Grantham, Grimsby, Immingham, Lincoln, Louth, Scunthorpe, Skegness, Sleaford, Spalding and Stamford.

-Arnold, Beeston, Bingham, Carlton, Eastwood, Hucknall, Kirkby-in-Ashfield, Mansfield, Newark-on-Trent, Nottingham, Retford, Sutton-in-Ashfield, Warsop, West Bridgford and Worksop
+Tree surveys in Arnold, Beeston, Bingham, Carlton, Eastwood, Hucknall, Kirkby-in-Ashfield, Mansfield, Newark-on-Trent, Nottingham, Retford, Sutton-in-Ashfield, Warsop, West Bridgford and Worksop

-Barnsley, Beverley, Bridlington, Cottingham, Doncaster, Driffield, Goole, Hedon, Hornsea, Howden, Hull, Market Weighton, Mexborough, Pocklington, Rotherham, Sheffield, Wath-upon-Dearne and Withernsea
+Tree surveys in Barnsley, Beverley, Bridlington, Cottingham, Doncaster, Driffield, Goole, Hedon, Hornsea, Howden, Hull, Market Weighton, Mexborough, Pocklington, Rotherham, Sheffield, Wath-upon-Dearne and Withernsea

 Copyright © 2026 L&G Waller Ltd. t/a Waller Tree Consultancy - All Rights Reserved.